 Student Name:

+Student Name.

 Incident Date: Student Grade:

 Parent/Guardian Name(s):

-Parent/Guardian Contact Inform ation:
+Parent/Guardian Contact Inform nation:

-, Address
+Address

-ı Phone (H) Phone (C)
+Phone (H) Phone (C)

-1 Email
+Email

-rassment appeal will not add or reduce discipline, in acc Suspension and Expulsion of Pupils Including Procedure
+arassment appeal will not add or reduce discipline, in acco Suspension and Expulsion of Pupils Including Procedures

-ou are aggrieved. ct and/or how does it adversely impact your child?)
+Please state the reason(s) why (How/why is the decision incorr you are aggrieved. ect and/or how does it adversely impact your child?)

-What is the nature (What do you wa - eek? o do to address the situation?)
+What is the nature of relief you (What do you want the District t

 Parent/Guardian Signature Date

 Parent/Guardian Signature